- Why is Cybersecurity in IoT Important?

-Cyber security for IoT devices is very crucial since they are highly vulnerable to Malware attacks.
+Cybersecurity for IoT devices is crucial since they are highly vulnerable to Malware attacks.
 They do not have the regular software security updates that a computer does.
 To perform a botnet attack, a hacker first creates an army of bots by infecting them with malware.
 Further, directs them to send thousands of requests per second to bring down the target.

-Cyber security and IoT should go hand in hand in order to avoid a situation of attack.
-A botnet attack can easily cause a security threat for transportation systems, manufacturing plants, water treatment facilities and electrical grids, which can threaten big groups of people.
+IoT and cybersecurity should go hand in hand to avoid a potential attack.
+A botnet attack can easily cause a security threat to transportation systems, manufacturing plants, water treatment facilities, and electrical grids, which can threaten big groups of people.

-For example: A hacker can create spikes on the power grid by triggering a cooling and heating system at the same time.
-If this attack is planned on a big-scale it can create a nation-wide power outage.
+For example, a hacker can create spikes in the power grid by triggering a cooling and heating system at the same time.
+If this attack is planned on a big scale, it can create a nationwide power outage.

-Did you know that hackers did not spare a visionary like Elon Musk and a company like Apple which is known for its proud security claims. ?
-If such data comes in the wrong hands, it will not only lead to loss of money but also compromise intellectual property.
+Do you know that hackers did not spare a visionary like Elon Musk and a company like Apple, known for their proud security claims?
+If such data comes into the wrong hands, it will not only lead to loss of money but also compromise intellectual property.

-Also, due to compliance and operational issues, it will be difficult for all financial companies to launch new models of workflow.
-That is, unless they improve their project lifecycle and risk management strategies that include a rising threat of IoT security breaches.
+Also, compliance and operational issues make it intimidating for all financial firms to launch new workflow models unless they improve their risk management strategies, including a rising threat of IoT security breaches.

-You must be familiar with the concept of ‘smart homes’, which is a by-product of IoT.
-Cyber security for IoT becomes a huge issue when it comes to home automation.
-Due to unsafe devices and poor defense mechanisms, your IP addresses are trackable and it makes it easy for hackers to locate the address of the device.
+You must be familiar with the concept of ‘smart homes,’ a by-product of IoT.
+Cybersecurity for IoT has become a huge issue regarding home automation.
+Due to unsafe devices and poor defense mechanisms, your IP addresses are trackable, making it easy for hackers to locate the device’s address.

 An IoT security challenge that is close to home invasion is the hijacking of your smart vehicles.
 This can lead to theft of personal data, vehicle theft, manipulation of safety-critical systems, etc.